-In the UK, we are leveraging digitalisation and technology to drive new ways of working with our offshore developments, such as the Rosebank oil field.
+In the UK, we are leveraging digitalisation and technology to drive new ways of working with our offshore developments, like at the Rosebank Field.
 Technology provides new opportunities to keep people safe, create value and reduce carbon emissions.
-But energy from oil and gas is only one way that Equinor is searching for better.
+But energy from oil and gas is only one part of Equinor's broader energy picture.